cvaldezscse/mn-trustmatic/README.md

 $ cd mn-trustmatic

 #=====================================================================
-# This is for you to introduce your own configurations, including connection to RPC
+# This is for you to introduce your own configurations
 #=====================================================================
 $ nano config/default.json